L53317/Simultaneous_calibration_localization/README.md

 ```

 ## 4. TODO
-Update the self-calibration implementation with respect to distance measurements.
+Update the calibration implementation with respect to distance measurements.

 ## 5. Acknowledgements
 Thanks for [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) and the [updated VINS-Fusion](https://github.com/L53317/VINS-Fusion).